jtomaszewski/eslint-config/README.md

 ## Adding it to existing codebase

-If your codebase is large and introducing this config makes eslint yell with hundreds of error, you might find following advices to be useful:
+If your codebase is large and introducing this config makes eslint yell with hundreds of errors, you might find following advices to be useful:

 - keep a list of ignored "legacy" files by adding `overrides` to your `.eslintrc.js` that ignores some rules in some of your files (until they get improved)
 - use https://github.com/IanVS/eslint-nibble